raghvendrashrinet/cloud-native-journey/Cloud-Native-Architecture-Communication.md

 ---

 # ⚖️ Sync vs Async Communication — Architect’s Rule of Thumb
+  **If client Waits for response- sync communication, and if client doesnt wait and move to other activity then async**
 ## 🔑 Guiding Principle
 > **Default to Asynchronous (Event‑Driven)** unless you explicitly require immediate, blocking data.